dpoulopoulos/virtml/docs/source/gpu-passthrough.md

 # GPU Passthrough using VFIO

-This guide will show you how to pass through a GPU to a Virtual Machine (VM) on KVM.
-This is useful for creating a VM that will become a Kubernetes GPU worker.
+This guide will demonstrate the process of passing a GPU through to a Virtual Machine (VM) on KVM, an essential step for setting up a VM to function as a Kubernetes GPU worker.

 🚧 🚧 🚧 This is Work-in-Progress. 🚧 🚧 🚧